This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You will lie on a table.
 Your legs will be put up in stirrups.
-Your caregiver will insert a gloved hand to check your vagina and cervix.
+Your healthcare provider will insert a gloved hand to check your vagina and cervix.
 He will gently put in a warmed speculum to widen and hold open your vagina.
 A catheter will then be inserted into your cervix.
 Once the catheter is inserted, the speculum may be removed.
-Your caregiver will then inject a dye through the catheter and several x-ray pictures will be taken.
+Your healthcare provider will then inject a dye through the catheter and several x-ray pictures will be taken.
 After the x-rays are taken, the catheter will be removed.
 You will need to wear a sanitary pad to absorb blood or dye that drains after the procedure.

 After your procedure:

 You may stay in bed or sit until you are completely comfortable.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you will be able to go home.
 You will need to keep the vaginal pad in place after your procedure.